ntrtd/d365-agent/docs/index.md

 ## Overview

 The goal is to create versatile AI agents that can automate and assist with a wide range of Dynamics 365 related business processes for both internal employees and external partners/customers.
 This leverages the standardization and composability offered by MCP to integrate seamlessly with various data sources and tools within the Microsoft ecosystem and beyond.
+An example implementation includes an Order Management Agent utilizing custom MCP tools for product lookup, inventory checks, sales order creation, fulfilment, and invoicing within the SCM domain.

 ## Documentation Sections